 Some operators are already well engaged in the fight against waste, the reuse of dormant equipment stocks, and recycling.
 For instance, circular economy is one of the pillars of Orange’s "engage 2025" strategy that aim to achieve "Zero Carbon" by 2040.
 It has launched several programs that reflect measurable objectives and visibility to various initiatives in Europe and Africa:

 - Collection and recycling of used phones: 100 million are said to be sleeping in the drawers of French people!
-Takeback-repair-reconditioning of functional smartphones ("Re" program with Emmaüs).
-Objectives: collect 30% of used mobiles.
+Takeback-repair-reconditioning of functional smartphones ("Re" program).
+Objectives 2025 in Europe: collect 30% of the number of mobiles sold.
 Generate 10% of sales volume from refurbished phones.

-- The reconditioning of 90% of the fixed terminals collected (boxes, etc.).
+- The collecting of 90% of fixed terminals in case of termination (boxes...).

-- The use of reconditioned network infrastructure and IT equipment for 20% of CAPEX.
-To do this, Orange has created Marketis, an internal platform for the purchase and sale of recycled infrastructure, enabling subsidiaries wishing to deploy 3G or 4G in Africa to reuse equipment dismantled in Europe.
+- The use of reconditioned network infrastructure and IT equipment.
+To do this, Orange has created Marketis, an internal platform for the purchase and sale of infrastructure, enabling for example subsidiaries wishing to deploy 3G or 4G in Africa to reuse equipment dismantled in Europe.
 This is a very efficient business model: it avoids the production of new equipment, thus reducing CO2 emissions and the operator's investment costs, while providing quality: repaired and retested, this equipment proves to be very reliable to be used.

 An operational challenge